mmiv-center/MMIV-Workshop-ready-for-research/_episodes/13-basic-steps-in-r.md

 >  - Know how to create a table 1?
 {: .challenge}

-# Module 1: Reproducible Science
+# Module 1: Table data

 ## Merge two data dictionaries